Evert-R/milestone-four/README.md

 - Checkout app
   - On the deployed site on Heroku I got a server 500 error after making a payment
   - In my mailbox I recieved a warning from google
-    - Created a special app password to use with unsafe apps
+    - Created a special app password with gmail to use with unsafe apps

 ### Automated testing